Cheap Storage Units

 Of course, price is of utmost importance when shopping around for a storage provider.
 It’s tempting to get swayed by the company offering a special deal, but initial money-off deals always work out more expensive in the end.
-Take a look at this price comparison chart for more details.
+Take a look at this storage prices comparison chart for more details.
 So before jumping in headfirst and signing on the dotted line, take these five things into consideration:

 You should only store your possessions with a reputable storage facility and one that is ideally a member of the Self Storage Association (SSA UK).
 This means the storage provider has certain industry standards to abide by.
 Also, look at the comments and reviews left by other customers on the company’s website or any major review website.

 Ask staff what security measures are in place on the premises.
 There should be CCTV at the very minimum.
 Depending on whether it’s an indoor or outdoor facility, there could also be the following security measures: